 The School of Psychology is noted as being among the leading departments of psychology in the UK.
-It is reputed for its contributions to the development of psychology: in critical social psychology, especially the theoretical and methodological development of studies of identity, subjectivity and experience; areas of migration and cultural psychology, in the application of psychological methods and principles to questions of policing and justice; and in other areas of cognitive and applied psychology.
-In addition, there is a developing expertise in diverse areas of therapeutic practice.
+It is reputed for its contributions to the development of psychology: in critical social and developmental psychology, especially the theoretical and methodological development of studies of identity, subjectivity and experience; areas of migration and cultural psychology, in the application of psychological methods and principles to questions of policing and justice; and in other areas of cognitive and applied psychology.
+In addition, there is expertise in diverse areas of counselling and therapeutic practice.

 The School has a strong interdisciplinary orientation (contributing to its Research Assessment Exercise (RAE) success) and plays a leading role in the UK-wide psychosocial studies network.
 Members of the department hold editorship or editorial board positions of some leading UK and European journals.